-- We will use the Climate Gatsby Starter, so we can hit the ground running and save ourselves pasting in boiler plate code.
+- We will use the Climate Gatsby Starter, so we can hit the ground running and save ourselves pasting in boilerplate code.
 If you are adding search to an existing site, it should still be easy to follow along.

 - Our first step will be to make the search documents available to the home page component, so it can build an index when needed.
-JS Search is so fast that there is no real advantage to building the search index ahead of time and serialising it.
+JS Search is so fast that there is no real advantage to building the search index ahead of time and serializing it.
 We will make the documents available using Gatsby's onCreatePage API to add the documents to the home page's context.

 - Next we will create a Search component with placeholder content and add a search button to our nav bar.

-- With all the preliminaries out of the way we can update our home page to render the Search component instead of its regular content whenever needed.
+- With all the preliminaries out of the way, we can update our home page to render the Search component instead of its regular content whenever needed.

-- Finally we can get into the JS Search part.
+- Finally, we can get into the JS Search part.

 If you have followed one of these tutorials before, you know we like to add a little polish!
 How about some first class user experience (UX)?
-Wouldn't it be great if when the user opens up a search result the search term is highlighted in the text?
+Wouldn't it be great if when the user opens up a search result, the search term is highlighted in the text?
 On top, we will scroll the first occurrence of the search term into view.

 Does that sound like a plan?
-Let's get to it then!
+Let's get to it, then!

 We will need a few packages to add search functionality, let's add them all now: